platypusguy/FileDedupe/README.md

 Version 1.0 used a brute-force approach of running checksums on every file in the user-specified directories and then comparing the checksums to identify duplicates.
 This worked well, but was slow.

 Version 2.0 uses comparisons of file sizes to greatly reduce the number of files that require checksums.
 It runs 9x-11x faster on the test directories.
 Use this version for your own needs.
+The optimization that delivered this benefit is described in [this article in Oracle's Java Magazine](https://blogs.oracle.com/javamagazine/the-joy-of-writing-command-line-utilities-part-2-the-souped-up-way-to-find-duplicate-files)

 ## How to run
 FileDedupe is written in Java 8.
 To run it, run the JAR file with the directory or directories to scan for duplicates.
 Note that directory of `.` is supported.